moding-il/bizdoc.core/README.md

 }
 ```

-The Template annotation name the Angular component for this form.

 #### Declare baking object

-Create a class that drives from FormBase\<T\>.
-Override base methods, such as FlowEndAsync(), to respond to form events.
+Create a class that derived from FormBase\<T\>.
+Override base to respond to form events.

 ```c#
 using BizDoc.Configuration;